The "Akiraprise" Design

 While they look considerably different from other angles, the top views of Enterprise NX-01 and the Akira class closely resemble each other like no other two otherwise unrelated vessels of the Star Trek Universe.
 It is undeniable that Enterprise NX-01 was much more than only inspired by the Akira class in real life.
 The overall proportions, the shape of the saucer (the one of the Akira being slightly more elliptical), the arrangement of the double hulls and nacelle pylons, everything is much the same.
 This is even more surprising as the pylon assemblies of the two ships look very different in a side view.
 It seems that the Akira was taken, the twin hulls bent down and the nacelle pylons bent up, while retaining their basic shapes.
 We may ask already now why two ships of very different eras (more than 200 years apart) and of very different sizes (Akira: 440m, NX-01: 225m) are that much alike.

 It has been objected that all the Enterprises from the original NCC-1701 to the NCC-1701-E share common design characteristics as well, namely a saucer-neck-engineering-nacelles-up configuration, and that this might be the same with the NX-01 and the Akira.
 There are, however, considerable differences between all of these Enterprises and their respective successors.
-The Enterprise-A (Constitution refit) and the Enterprise-B (Excelsior class), for instance, have little in common except for the very basic hull arrangement.
+The Enterprise-A (Constitution refit) and the Enterprise-B (Excelsior class), for instance, have very little in common except for the basic hull arrangement.
 The hull shapes and proportions are very dissimilar, and the sleeker look of the newer ship points to a more advanced technology.
 Even the Enterprise-C (Ambassador class) and Enterprise-D (Galaxy class), which are sometimes said to be much alike, share rather few features.
-Again, the proportions are very different and we can easily tell which of the two ships is the more advanced one.
-The NX-01 and the Akira resemble one another much more than any two of the Enterprises, although the nacelle pylons are pointing in different directions.
+Again, the proportions are very different and we can very easily tell which of the two ships is the more advanced one.
+The NX-01 and the Akira resemble one another a lot more than any two of the Enterprises, although the nacelle pylons are pointing in different directions.
 This would be still no problem to explain if they were ships of the same era, but they are supposed to be 200 years and several design generations apart.

 Enterprise NX-01 fortunately has small windows, no visible lifeboats, no phaser strips and no transporter emitters, just as we know it from the original Enterprise NCC-1701 and should expect from a ship of the 22nd century too.
 Still, several details are the same as on the Akira, although they are neither the same technology nor the same size, and not even serve the same function.
-The way the catamaran hulls run into the saucer, the location of the weapons pod between the twin hulls, the locations of the four impulse engines, the raised rectangular area between the twin hulls and even the characteristic indentation in the saucer bow are the same as on the Akira.
+The way the catamaran hulls run into the saucer, the location of the weapons pod between the twin hulls, the locations of the four impulse engines, the raised rectangular area between the twin hulls and even the characteristic indentation in the saucer bow are practically identical as on the Akira.
 It looks like this all was retained from the very first approach to convert the Akira design to the NX-01.
 There is no visible evolution of the design.
 The silliest common feature is the strange hatch on the top of each catamaran hull.
 It is supposed to be a part of the plasma supercharger of NX-01, something that the Akira almost certainly doesn't have.
 Still, it looks exactly the same as on the Akira.

 Summarizing, the similarities between NX-01 and the Akira are way too obvious to deny.
 Considering that even many insignificant ships that appeared somewhere in the background were given a very distinctive look, it is a shame that this wasn't possible or wasn't deemed useful for the vessel that is going to represent Star Trek for the next seven years.
-Doug Drexler's detail work on the NX-01 is terrific and it features some original ideas, but I would have expected just the same from the overall shape.
+Doug Drexler's detail work on the NX-01 is terrific and it features some original ideas, but I would have expected just the same from the initial concept.

 It may have been a "political" decision to go with the Akira because it is a proven fan favorite.
 As John Eaves as well as Rick Berman pointed out, the NX-01 was designed consciously with the Akira in mind.
-Yet, most fans are not supposed to care about starship design and to even know the Akira, which is how the design is often defended.
+Most fans are not expected to care for starship design and to even know the Akira, which is how the design is often defended.
 So should the few(?)
 Akira fans be glad that their ship was modified and transferred to the 22nd century?
 If they had done the same based on a more prominent ship, let's say USS Voyager, wouldn't it be seen as justified if the fans protested against it?
 If it was decided at one point to take the Akira as a basis, why is the final result still so similar to the starting point?
 Why wasn't much more changed about the proportions?
 Why has the NX-01 even several details that are the same as on the Akira?
 Why has the NX-01 hardly any unique design features, a few things that can't be found on other (newer) ships?
 Why is virtually every older technology that could have made the ship look different (like the shuttle drop bay, the grappler, the sensors or the phase weapons) a hidden feature?

 I firmly believe that, without any additional efforts, a really original ship with a cool old-style look could have been created remotely based on the Akira.
 This is proven by many alternative fan designs that take the design away from the Akira.
 Agreed, they are all not as detailed by far as the actual NX-01, but wouldn't they have made better starting points?